dotnet/csharpstandard/standard/types.md

 > }
 > ```

-Both auto-property and field-like event declarations make use of a compiler generated backing field.
+Both auto-property and field-like event declarations make use of a compiler-generated backing field.
 Null state analysis may infer that assignment to the event or property is an assignment to a compiler generated backing field.

 > *Example*: A compiler can determine that writing an auto-property or field-like event writes the corresponding compiler generated backing field.
 The null state of the property matches that of the backing field.
 >